- Evaluate My Situation

 - More on these options from the MD Crime Victims Resource Center.

-Right to seek Restitution - The State’s Attorney must notify you of your right to seek restitution.
 Restitution means that the person who committed the crime must repay the victim, the state government, an insurance company or another person that has compensated the victim for injuries, loss or damage.
+Payment of restitution to a victim has priority over any payments to any other person or governmental unit.
 Read the Law: MD Code, Crim.
-Pro. §§11-603(a), 11-606(a)
+Pro. §§11-603(a), 11-606(a), 11-617

 There are different ways you may be compensated for your losses.